 Based on sighting data, Wada (1973) estimated a total population of 100-200 in the North Pacific.
 Rice (1974) stated that only a few individuals remained in the eastern North Pacific stock, and that for all practical purposes the stock was extinct because no sightings of a mature female with a calf had been confirmed since 1900.
 However, confirmed sightings in 2004 in the Bering Sea have invalidated this view (Wade et al. 2006).
 Brownell et al. (2001) suggested from a review of sighting records that the abundance of this species in the western North Pacific was likely in the "low hundreds".
-A reliable estimate of abundance for the North Pacific right whale stock is currently not available.
+A reliable estimate of abundance for the North Pacific right whale stock is in preparation for the eastern stock (Paul Wade, AFSC-NMML, pers.comm., 9 October 2009), and will likely be published in 2010.

 There were several sightings of North Pacific right whales in the mid-1990s which renewed interest in conducting dedicated surveys for this species.
 In April 1996 a right whale was sighted off Maui (Salden and Mickelsen 1999).
 This was the first documented sighting of a right whale in Hawaiian waters since 1979 (Herman et al. 1980, Rowntree et al. 1980), although there is no reason to believe that either Hawaii or tropical Mexico have ever been anything except extra-limital habitats for this species (Brownell et al. 2001).
+This individual was resighted in the southeastern Bering Sea later the same year (1996), and was observed again in 2008 (Amy Kennedy, AFSC-NMML, pers. comm., 9 October 2009).
 A group of 3-4 right whales was sighted in western Bristol Bay, southeastern Bering Sea, in July 1996 which may have included a juvenile animal (Goddard and Rugh 1998).
 During July 1997, a group of 4-5 individuals was encountered one evening in Bristol Bay, followed by a second sighting of 4-5 whales the following morning in approximately the same location (Tynan 1999).
 During dedicated surveys in July 1998, July 1999, and July 2000, 5, 6, and 13 right whales, were again found in the same general region of the southeastern Bering Sea (Leduc et al. 2001).
 Biopsy samples of right whales encountered in the southeastern Bering Sea were taken in 1997 and 1999.
 Genetic analyses identified three individuals in 1997 and four individuals in 1999; of the animals identified, one was identified in both years, resulting in a total genetic count of six individuals (LeDuc et al. 2001).
 Genetic analyses on samples from all six whales sampled in 1999 determined that the animals were male (LeDuc et al. 2001).
 Two right whales were observed during a vessel-based survey in the central Bering Sea in July 1999 (Moore et al. 2000).
-Most recently in 2008, 9-12 right whales were sighted during NMFS vessel and aerial surveys of the southeastern Bering Sea and North Aleutian Basin (Amy Kennedy, AFSC-NMML, pers. comm.
-13 November 2008).
+In 2008, 9-12 right whales were sighted during NMFS vessel and aerial surveys of the southeastern Bering Sea and North Aleutian Basin; another 6 individuals were observed in the summer of 2009 (Amy Kennedy, AFSC-NMML, pers. comm.
+9 October 2009).